EllieZhangy/Hotel-Booking-Cancellation-Prediction/README.md

  - **Upsampling and SMOTE**: to address the data imbalance problems
  - **Time Series Analysis**: identify trends in booking demand or cancellation over time, such as seasonal patterns and fluctuations.
  - **Clustering (K-Means & DBSCAN)**: for customers segmentation
  - **Predictive Modeling (Logistic Regression, Decision Tree, Random Forest, XGBoost, etc.)**: forecast future bookings or cancellations based on past data.
+We also utilized **K-fold Cross Validation** to enhance performance and avoid overfitting problems.

 ## Result
 ### Classification: